Soccer-Danish players lament 'no third option' for match after Eriksen's collapse | Sports-Games

 UEFA offered the players, who gathered in the locker room after witnessing Eriksen being treated on the pitch following a cardiac arrest, the choice of resuming the match on Saturday night or beginning again on Sunday at 1200 local time (1000 GMT).
 "We were put in a position which I personally don't think we should have been put in," Denmark's goalkeeper Kasper Schmeichel told reporters on Monday.

-"We were put in a position which I personally don't think we should have been put in," Denmark's goalkeeper Kasper Schmeichel told reporters on Monday.
 "It probably required that someone above us had said that it was not the time to make a decision and maybe should wait for the next day," he added.
+His team mate Martin Braithwaite agreed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)